internetarchive/openlibrary/docker/README.md

 # In your browser, navigate to http://localhost:8080

-# Test Open Library on another version of Python that is in `.python-version` and ol-dev
+# To test Open Library on another version of Python, modify Dockerfile.olbase and then
-# PYENV_VERSION can currently be set to: 3.9.4
-docker-compose down && \
-    PYENV_VERSION=3.9.4 docker-compose up -d && \
-    docker-compose logs -f --tail=10 web

-# In your browser, navigate to http://localhost:8080
+# rebuild olbase (see above) and oldev (`docker-compose build`)
 ```